bualuk/cisc187-assignments/lab17-algorithms/README.md

 The goal of this lab is to gain more practice working with STL algorithms.

-## Restrictions
-- Do not use any STL algorithms in this lab!

 ## Steps

 ### 1. Create files